ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 - [ ] Read (skim) through this full issue, just so you have a sense of what's coming.
 - [ ] Create a new issue in the Analytics project (this project).
 As you proceed and things are unclear, document it in the issue.
 Don't worry about organizing it; just brain dump it into the issue!
 This will help us iterate on the onboarding process.
-- [ ] Join the following channels on Slack: `data`, `data-lounge`, `data-daily`, `data-triage`, and `business-operations`.
-   - [ ] Engineers, join `analytics-pipelines`
-   - [ ] Analytsts, join `dbt-runs`
-- [ ] Schedule a recurring fortnightly (every two weeks) 1:1 meeting with the Director of Data and Analytics.
+- [ ] Schedule a recurring fortnightly (every two weeks) 1:1 meeting with the Sr. Director of Data and Analytics.
-- [ ] Invite yourself to the DataOps Meetings from the Data Team Calendar.
-To do this, update the invitation to include your email address; don't just copy the event to your calendar.
-If you do not yet have access to the Data Team Calendar, ask your manager to add you.
 - [ ] Schedule a coffee chat with each member of the data team.
 These should be in addition to the ones you do with other GitLab team members.
-In addition, you should also consider scheduling chats with IT and BizOps people as well.
+In addition, you should also consider scheduling chats with Business Technology (IT, Enterprise Apps, Procurement) people as well.
 - [ ] Read the following pages of the handbook in their entirety.
 Bookmark them as you should soon be making MR's to improve our documentation!
    - [ ] [Data Team](https://about.gitlab.com/handbook/business-ops/data-team/)
    - [ ] [Business Operations](https://about.gitlab.com/handbook/business-ops/)
    - [ ] [Data Quality Process](https://about.gitlab.com/handbook/business-ops/data-quality-process/)
    - [ ] [Periscope Directory](https://about.gitlab.com/handbook/business-ops/data-team/platform/periscope-directory/)
-- [ ] Watch @tlapiana's [talk at DataEngConf](https://www.youtube.com/watch?v=eu623QBwakc) that gives a phenomenal overview of how the team works.
-- [ ] Watch [this great talk](https://www.youtube.com/watch?v=prcz0ubTAAg) on what Analytics is
-- [ ] If relevant, watch ["The State of [Product] Data"](https://www.youtube.com/watch?v=eNLkj3Ho2bk&feature=youtu.be) from Eli at the Growth Fastboot.
-(You'll need to be logged into GitLab Unfiltered.)

 There is a lot of information being thrown at you over the last couple of days.
 It can all feel a bit overwhelming.